Cellulase: Enzyme coupled reagents

-Recently, new reagents have been developed that allow for the specific measurement of endo-cellulase.
+New reagents have been developed that allow for the specific measurement of endo-cellulase.
 These methods involve the use of functionalised oligosaccharide substrates in the presence of an ancillary enzyme.
 In the example shown, a cellulase enzyme is able to recognise the trisaccharide fragment of cellulose and cleave this unit.
 The ancillary enzyme present in the reagent mixture (β-glucosidase) then acts to hydrolyse the fragment containing the chromophore or fluorophore.
 The assay is terminated by the addition of a basic solution that stops the enzymatic reaction and deprotonates the liberated phenolic compound to produce the phenolate species.
 The cellulase activity of a given sample is directly proportional to the quantity of phenolate liberated which can be measured using a spectrophotometer.
 The acetal functionalisation on the non-reducing end of the trisaccharide substrate prevents the action of the ancillary β-glucosidase on the parent substrate.